truth table: Binary Operations 1

 22 return second_input

-• I add the 3rd case where the first input is False and the second input is True to test_logical_conjunction in test_binary.py
+• I add an assertion for the third case, which is when the first input is False and the second input is True to test_logical_conjunction in test_binary.py

 21 def test_logical_conjunction(self):